Kartapuce/kartapuce.github.io/_architecture/containers.md

 - The docker server hosts the docker daemon, which listens for API requests and manages docker objects.
 - The docker registry (private or public) hosts docker images which contain all the instructions for running a Docker container.

 In order to build a new image, Docker uses **Dockerfiles** to list all the instructions (commands on CLI) that a user would use. :hammer: The syntax makes it very easy to start from an existing Docker image (such as an alpine or busybox distribution), to copy a script on the image, to specify execution commands… The **Docker Hub** already contains a dazzling amount of predefined container images, for databases, web servers, messaging brokers… :pray: It becomes much easier to build microservices architectures, that divide code into separate, standalone, and task-specific building blocks.

-When deploying several containers on a single host, a **Compose file** can start multiple services from a single command.
+But what if we want to deploy a full application with several containers and networking services?
+Typing many Docker commands is time-consuming and error-prone.
+Instead, Docker uses the YAML syntax to create a **Compose file** that fully defines our multi-containers application.
+And we can now start multiple services from a single command! :sparkles:

 The following modelling illustrates the layered structure of Dockers, and some of its native security features.